DTMC-marketplace/DTMCInterviewRepository/ai-agent-interview/cases/case-1-factory-agent/READMECase1.md

 - **Input**: Fortune Global 500 company names
 - **Output**: A structured list of their **physical manufacturing facilities**

+If needed we can provide any API key for OpenAI / DeepSeek / Claude / Gemini / Qwen / Zhipu (ZLM).

 Examples:
 - Factories
 - Refineries